 Got more than just snails in your garden?
 Here’s how to keep your garden free from nasty garden pests.

 I save egg shells year-round and make my own powder in the Vitamix.
-This way the calcium is more easily available to plants, and the eggshells don’t take too much space.
+This way, the calcium is more easily available to plants, and the eggshells don’t take up too much space.

 If the slugs and snails are in your raised beds or containers, you can stick copper foil tape around them, and the snails won’t bother your plants anymore.